What skills do I need to launch a startup?

 But is it easy to build resilience?
 It’s all about staying calm, and I would suggest remaining focused when an unexpected challenge rears its ugly head.
 What many consider a negative event, others consider a sign of future growth.

 Here sits the energy part in my opinion.
 You’ve defined the vision but it’s the ability to sell it that counts.
 If you are unable to share the vision it has an ability to go nowhere fast.
 A clear and effective presentation is the way forward here, but as we circle back to communication.
 It is so important to listen to constructive criticism to tweak it slightly if required.

 5. Cash Flow Management

 Boring?
 Obvious?
 Maybe.
 But it is important to highlight poor cash flow management.
 Apart from the “lack of market need”, this is one of the top reasons why start-ups are not successful.
 They simply run out of cash.
 If you struggle reconciling accounts and fall behind on payments it’s going to be a short-lived journey.
-“Cash is King” consistent invoice schedules and invoice on time.
-Bill scheduling allows you the opportunity to create consistency and financial security which is essence leads to business success.
+“Cash is King” consistent invoice schedules and invoices on time.
+Bill scheduling allows you the opportunity to create consistency and financial security which in essence leads to business success.

 So, there it is!

 Clearly, there are likely to be many, many more and I would really like to hear your opinions.
 Feel free to comment.
 But in my humble opinion, it is all about self-belief.

 “No matter how bad things can seem at times, you have to believe in yourself.
 If you don’t, why should your customers and staff believe in you either!”